echasnovski/pdqr/README.md

 2. Make necessary transformations with `form_*()` family.
 3. Compute summary values with `summ_*()` family.

-Two types of distributions are supported:
+Two types of pdqr-functions, representing different types of distributions, are supported:

-  - **Type “fin”**: random variable has *finite number of output values*.
-It is explicitly defined by the collection of its values with their corresponding probability.
-Usually is used when underlying distribution is discrete.
+  - **Type “discrete”**: random variable has *finite number of output values*.
+Pdqr-function is explicitly defined by the collection of its values with their corresponding probability.
+Usually is used when underlying distribution is discrete (even if in theory there are infinite number of output values).
-  - **Type “infin”**: *infinite number of output values* in the form of continuous random variable.
-It is explicitly defined by piecewise-linear density function.
-Usually is used when underlying distribution is continuous.
+  - **Type “continuous”**: random variable has *infinite number of output values in the form of continuous random variable*.
+It is explicitly defined by piecewise-linear density function with finite support and values.
+Usually is used when underlying distribution is continuous (even if in theory it has infinite support and/or density values).

 Implemented approaches often emphasize approximate and numerical
 solutions:

-  - All distributions assume **finite support** (output values are bounded from below and above) and **finite values of density function** (density function in case of “infin” type can’t go to infinity).
+  - All distributions assume **finite support** (output values are bounded from below and above) and **finite values of density function** (density function in case of “continuous” type can’t go to infinity).
   - Some methods implemented with **simulation techniques**.

 **Note** that to fully use this package, one needs to be familiar with